Now think about this statement from “The Greatest” a YouVersion Reading Plan;

 Acts 10:34 NIV Then Peter began to speak: “I now realize how true it is that God does not show favoritism

-Acts 10:23-24, 26-35 NIV Then Peter invited the men into the house to be his guests.
+Acts 10:23-35 NIV Then Peter invited the men into the house to be his guests.
 The next day Peter started out with them, and some of the believers from Joppa went along.
 The following day he arrived in Caesarea.
 Cornelius was expecting them and had called together his relatives and close friends.
+As Peter entered the house, Cornelius met him and fell at his feet in reverence.
 But Peter made him get up.
 “Stand up,” he said, “I am only a man myself.”
 While talking with him, Peter went inside and found a large gathering of people.
 He said to them: “You are well aware that it is against our law for a Jew to associate with or visit a Gentile.
 But God has shown me that I should not call anyone impure or unclean.
 So when I was sent for, I came without raising any objection.
 May I ask why you sent for me?”
 Cornelius answered: “Three days ago I was in my house praying at this hour, at three in the afternoon.
 Suddenly a man in shining clothes stood before me and said, ‘Cornelius, God has heard your prayer and remembered your gifts to the poor.
 Send to Joppa for Simon who is called Peter.
 He is a guest in the home of Simon the tanner, who lives by the sea.’
 So I sent for you immediately, and it was good of you to come.
 Now we are all here in the presence of God to listen to everything the Lord has commanded you to tell us.”
 Then Peter began to speak: “I now realize how true it is that God does not show favoritism but accepts from every nation the one who fears him and does what is right.

 2 Corinthians 5:6, 8-10 NIV Therefore we are always confident and know that as long as we are at home in the body we are away from the Lord.
 We are confident, I say, and would prefer to be away from the body and at home with the Lord.
 So we make it our goal to please him, whether we are at home in the body or away from it.
 For we must all appear before the judgment seat of Christ, so that each of us may receive what is due us for the things done while in the body, whether good or bad.